 B. That’s it.
 Well done, you are here!

 Pitch is a very important part of speaking and listening.
-There are three parts of the pitch range: low, mid and high pitch.
-The pitch movement changes depending on the sentence is completed or not, or if it is a yes/no question, wh-question, or answer statement.
+There are three parts of the pitch range: low, mid, and high pitch.
+The pitch movement changes depending on whether the sentence is completed or not, or if it is a yes/no question, wh-question, or answer statement.

 Brazil D., Coulthard M. and Johns C. 1980.
 Discourse Intonation And Language Teaching.
 London: Longman